Password Master Help

 You can create as many databases as you want, open them at the same time, and transfer data between them.

-If you have never created any PWM database, you can create one by clicking Create New Database in startup screen after launched Password Master.
+If you have never created a PWM database, you can create one by clicking Create New Database in startup screen after launching Password Master.
 Or, you can click the down arrow on top panel to use the main menu.

 It will first ask you to specify a database name.
 Every PWM database must have a global name.
 This name will be displayed on top panel.